Widow inheritance: HIV/AIDS related concerns

-The practice of "cleansing" is recognized as a serious concern for the HIV/AIDS pandemic, and there is a link between widow inheritance, property rights, and the spread of the disease.
-Professional inheritance and "cleansing" traditions have been linked to the spread of HIV/AIDS in Kenya, and in many African countries, including Uganda, Malawi, Zambia, Ghana, Senegal, Cote d’Ivoire, Republic of the Congo (RotC), Democratic Republic of the Congo (DRC), and Nigeria, Widow Inheritance is commonly viewed as contributing to the rapid spread of HIV.
+The practice of "cleansing" is recognised as a serious concern for the HIV/AIDS pandemic, and there is a link between widow inheritance, property rights and the spread of the disease.
+Professional inheritance and "cleansing" traditions have been linked to the spread of HIV/AIDS in Kenya, and in many African countries, including Uganda, Malawi, Zambia, Ghana, Senegal, Côte d'Ivoire, Republic of the Congo, Democratic Republic of Congo and Nigeria, Widow inheritance is commonly viewed as contributing to the rapid spread of HIV.

 Widows are often expected to fulfill various sexual rituals within her community, as is common in the Luo community, such as sexual intercourse during the establishment of a home, during agricultural cycles, or during funeral or marriage ceremonies.
-If a widow has not been inherited by her brother-in-law, but rather a professional widow-inheritor, her risk of contracting HIV increases as she must find a partner to engage with in the ritual.
+If a widow has not been inherited by her brother-in-law but is rather a professional widow-inheritor, her risk of contracting HIV increases as she must find a partner to engage with in the ritual.
 Many widows are aware of the greater risk for HIV that they face by engaging in "cleansing" and inheritance rituals, but the pressure of cultural expectations and ensuring livelihood needs are met complicates their ability to avoid contracting the disease.

-Attempts to modify the law in many sub-Saharan African nations have been in response to the HIV/AIDS concerns of the widow-inheritance practice, rather than concerns regarding the emotional trauma of inheritance "cleansing".
+Attempts to modify the law in many Sub-Saharan African nations have been in response to the HIV/AIDS concerns of the widow-inheritance practice, rather than concerns regarding the emotional trauma of inheritance "cleansing".
 However, modifications to formal law are often ineffective without informal implementations of changes to traditional practices.
-Health officials in Malawi unsuccessfully banned widow "cleansing", but were able to persuade some traditional leaders to encourage condom usage and punish cleansers who force women into unprotected sex.
-In Zambia, the AIDS Care and Prevention Department at Chikankata Hospital found success in encouraging alternative ritualistic methods of "cleansing" that do not involve sexual practices, and eventually the chiefs in the Chikankata District area outlawed ritual cleansing by sexual intercourse in the 1990s.
+Health officials in Malawi unsuccessfully banned widow "cleansing" but persuaded some traditional leaders to encourage condom usage and punish cleansers who force women into unprotected sex.
+In Zambia, the AIDS Care and Prevention Department at Chikankata Hospital found success in encouraging alternative ritualistic methods of "cleansing" that do not involve sexual practices, and the chiefs in the Chikankata District area eventually outlawed ritual cleansing by sexual intercourse in the 1990s.